caiosantosSTL/docusaurus-notes/docs/node js/js-cheat-sheet.md

 ```

 > This example, as we can see, we specify that we going to cut all number under 4, and cut all number above 8
+>> It is important to notice, the number is the index for each value

 ---